NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that GPU finished execution of command buffers which use the buffer.
+* The application must ensure that GPU finished execution of command buffers which use the buffer
-* All descriptors (buffer views) which reference the buffer must be destroyed.
+* All descriptors (buffer views) which reference the buffer must be destroyed

 **`Multithreading:`**